 Research and development activities are central to our business model.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect that our research and development expenses will continue to increase in the foreseeable future as we conduct our ECOSPOR III Phase 3 clinical study of SER-109, advance the clinical development of SER-287, continue to discover and develop additional product candidates, including SER-401, SER-301 and SER-155 and pursue later stages of clinical development of our product candidates.
+We expect that our research and development expenses will continue to increase in the foreseeable future as we complete our open-label clinical study of SER-109, re-evaluate the clinical development of SER-287, continue to discover and develop additional product candidates, including SER-301 and SER-155 and pursue later stages of clinical development of our product candidates.